Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/maverick.md

 determine the best option for contrast.

-Should a missile appear to not be functioning correctly, it can be rejected to the next round in the release sequence using the TGT/MSL REJ switch.
+Should a missile appear to not be functioning correctly, it can be rejected to the next round in the release sequence using the TGT/MSL REJ switch, provided it is on the same pylon.
+Otherwise, the pylon needs to be deselected first.

 Once lock on the correct target is attained, the missile is launched using the bomb button.
 To initiate lock on of the next target, the process is started over